 - Mamidala E and Gujjeti RP: Calotropis gigantea flowers extracts with HIV-1 Reverse Transcriptase (RT) inhibitory activity.
 World Journal of Pharmacy and Pharmaceutical Sciences 2014; 3(9): 1016-1022.

 - Potdara K and Gharpure M: Antimicrobial activity of Eucalyptus camaldulensis and Calotropis gigantea against various pathogens.
 International Journal of Applied Biology and Pharmaceutical Technology 2015; 6(3): 104-110.

 - Hemamalini V and Mukesh Kumar DJ: Isolation and characterization of taxol producing endophytic Phoma sp. from Calotropis gigantea and its anti-proliferative studies.
 Journal of Academia and Industrial Research (JAIR).
 2015; 3(1): 645- 649.

-- Gupta A and Chaphalkar SR: Immunosuppressive activity of crude saponins from the leaves of Calotropis gigantean, Calamus roteng and Artocarpus integrifolia.
-International Journal of Pharma Sciences and Research.
-2015; 6(3): 526-530.
+- Gupta A and Chaphalkar SR: Immunosuppressive activity of crude saponins from the leaves of Calotropis gigantea, Calamus roteng and Artocarpus integrifolia.
+International Journal of Pharma Sciences and Research 2015; 6(3): 526-530.

-- Saikia HC and Das BK: Studies on the insects associated with Calotropis gigantean in Guwahati city of Assam, India.
-The Journal of Zoology Studies.
-2015; 2(3): 06-13.
+- Saikia HC and Das BK: Studies on the insects associated with Calotropis gigantea in Guwahati city of Assam, India.
+The Journal of Zoology Studies 2015; 2(3): 06-13.

-- Muti’ah R: The Effect of Calotropis gigantea leaves extract on fibrosarcoma growth and caspase 3 expression.
+- Muti’ah R: The effect of Calotropis gigantea leaves extract on fibrosarcoma growth and caspase 3 expressions.
 International Journal of Pharmaceutical and Clinical Research 2016; 8(3): 167-171.

 How to cite this article: